PDrifting/CBookDraft/book.markdown

 } TEHS;
 ```

 The union declares a group of member variables inside a nameless struct.
 Then we declare spam as an array with 2 elements as another member.
 Logically, we should be able to conclude from this declaration layout that eggs will map to spam\[0] and ham will map to spam\[1].
 By looking at the addresses of each of the member variables we can see this is the case.
 This is the basic fundamental concept of a pointer.
 When you update a union member, the associated union member will also update.
 A pointer will do the same thing since it points to the address of something.
 We can also conclude that anything we do with the pointer has the potential to update what the pointer is pointing to.
-Before we explore this, we'll finish reviewing the \*fp declare.
+Before we explore this, we'll finish reviewing the \*fp declaration.

 ```
 Address of  main() = 0x400540